 Where there is a risk of an injury, an officer of the Club / Society must be designated to maintain a suitable first aid kit.
 For activities where there is a potentially higher risk of injury the Club / Society must have a designated trained first aider with each group.
-It is recommended that clubs / societies where there is a potential for injury have a minimum of one trained first aider
+It is recommended that

-The first aiders for this Club are:
+The first aiders for this Club are;